Who can take material to the Household Hazardous Waste Facility?

 All residential households from the Eastern Region of the province.

 It is not for private businesses or other organizations.
 These groups are required to arrange to have a licensed hauler remove hazardous chemicals from their work sites.
-If you are a business and would like to get more information on how to dispose of hazardous chemicals, please contact us at 311.

 Why do I have to wait in line?